Research Snippets Generator

 A clean set of structured research snippets for editorial workflows

-This agent is ideal for writers, strategists, and automated content systems that require reliability and transparency.
+This node is ideal for writers, strategists, and automated content systems that require reliability and transparency.

 Article Title (required)

-The topic or title that the agent should research.
+The topic or title that the node should research, for example:

 “Emerging trends in healthcare technology”